kriserickson/kriserickson.github.com/_posts/2016-09-03-should-i-use-cordovaphonegap-or-go-native.md

 or posting to a website and having to parse the results in HTML, Javascript potentially with the help of jQuery or another Javascript library is going to be easier, award 3 points to Cordova.

+#### Update Requirements

+A lot of hay was made about ReactNative's ability to update without going the App Store, and with multiple [plugins] (https://github.com/nordnet/cordova-hot-code-push), including one from [Microsoft](https://github.com/Microsoft/cordova-plugin-code-push), or with the [hydration](http://docs.phonegap.com/phonegap-build/tools/hydration/) feature from PhoneGap build you can do the same thing with Cordova.
+In the past, the week to two week updates times of the iOS App Store made this a truly compelling feature, however with Apple's new [push to shorten approval times](http://www.bloomberg.com/news/articles/2016-05-12/apple-shortens-app-review-times-in-push-to-boost-service-sales) to just one day that becomes a less appealing feature of Cordova.
+However, if you want really want to do [Continuous Deployment](https://www.agilealliance.org/glossary/continuous-deployment/), or you are concerned that Apple will not be maintaining there speedy approval times in the future, chalk a couple of extra points up for the Cordova side.

 ### The Final Result